schmidtw/githubfs/README.md

 - Symlinks are only supported for files fetched for small repos (where the fetch occurs via a tarball).
-- Packages are not supported by the graphql API, so they aren't supported here.
+- Packages are not supported by the github graphql API, so they aren't supported here.
 - Gists are not supported presently.